patextreme/neoprism/README.md

 # Deployment

-The workspace produce a single runnable binary under `prism-node` crate.
-The binary has the following CLI options
+The workspace generates a single runnable binary under the `prism-node` crate with the following CLI options:

 ```
 Usage: prism-node [OPTIONS] --db <DB_URL>